Did you see Jason Statham in The Transporter? It’s a wild ride my friend.

 The worst high-risk scenario is to invoice a few customers (or only one!) for large amounts.
 If a major customer can’t or won’t pay, it’s game over.

-The ideal low-risk scenario is for many customers to pay smaller amounts for a standardized product (rule #1), on a recurring basis, in advance.
+The best low-risk scenario is for many customers to pay smaller amounts for a standardized product (rule #1), on a recurring basis, in advance.
 Use computer technology to make it happen (rule #7).

 9. Differentiate or Die